khadgarmage/protoparser/README.md

 }
 ```
 ## Bug Reports and Patches
-If you think you have found a bug, please visit the Proto3parser Github page at https://github.com/khadgarmage/proto3parser
+If you think you have found a bug, please visit the Protoparser Github page at https://github.com/khadgarmage/protoparser
 to report an issue, or fix it to push a pull request, thanks.